bchaoss/Note-Learning-and-Newsletter/Relearning-AB-Testing-1-Experimentation-at-B2B.md

 ### Bayes

-Using a Bayesian perspective to avoid the trade-off debate between significance levels and statistical power is a viable choice that applies well to B2B contexts.
+Using a Bayesian perspective is a viable choice that applies well to B2B contexts and avoid the trade-off debate between significance levels and statistical power due to small sample size.

 To learn more about Bayesian Experimentation, catch this other talk [Going Bayes: Shifting our Testing Methods to Reflect our Priorities](https://youtu.be/CdPHfj0bHcQ?si=SppZ3Z5LvD11u6tG) from the Data Council.